DavidBuchanan314/mst-test-suite/README.md

 `firehose_cids` is the CIDs you'd expect to broadcast on "the firehose" in the `blocks` CAR.
 That is, the union of `created_nodes`, `new_value`s from `record_ops`, and any additional MST blocks you need for exclusion proofs of deleted records.
 In these test cases I aim to encode the *minimal* set of blocks, but it is legal to include superfluous blocks (within reason).

+It should also be possible to run these tests "backwards", applying the ops list to `mst_a` and checking whether you end up at `mst_b` (optionally verifying inclusion/exclusion proofs as you go).

 ## About The "Exhaustive" Tests

 You can use the test cases without having read/understood this section, but it might be informative if you're trying to understand why your tests aren't passing, or if you want to know what's actually being tested and why.

-There are infinitely many possible valid MST states, but I think *most* of the interesting trees (for diffing purposes) can be enumerated as "subset-trees" of the following base tree:
+There are infinitely many possible valid MST states (so we can never do truly exhaustive testing), but I think *most* of the interesting trees (for diffing purposes) can be enumerated as "subset-trees" of the following base tree:

 ```
                                 |